How higher education institutions spend tuition dollars

 NEW YORK (NewsNation) — The skyrocketing cost of tuition at higher education institutions has led many students to question whether college still is worth it or if there are cheaper options out there.

-This has led to a growing trend of young adults temporarily moving back in with their parents after graduating due to the economy.
-Labeled as “boomerang kids” or the “boomerang generation,” for moving out of their family’s home for a time and then moving right back, according to the Pew Research Center.
+This has led to a growing trend of young adults temporarily moving back in with their parents after graduating due to the economy — labeled as “boomerang kids” or the “boomerang generation,” according to the Pew Research Center.

 So, as college students pay more for tuition, where is all that money going?